-- Track-laying activities for the storage yard would be limited to daytime operations (no conflict with mainline operations), thus there would be noise impact at 14 homes on Ithaca Street and 55 homes on Carroll Avenue. - Vibratory pile drivers for the flyover(s) would used during installation of foundation footings.
-Noise Impact from a vibratory compactor is expected to generate impact at residences that are located within 50 feet during daytime and 140 feet during nighttime hours. - The closest residences to the pile driving zone are expected to be about 400 feet and farther.
-Consequently No Noise Impacts are projected from pile driving activities.
+- Phase 1 would generate No Noise Impact during either daytime or nighttime construction. - Phase 2 would generate Noise Impact at 15 homes during nighttime construction. - Vibratory pile drivers for the flyover(s) would be used during installation of foundation footings.
+Noise Impact from a vibratory pile driver is expected to generate impact at residences that are located within 140 feet during daytime.
+No nighttime pile driving would be conducted for the Project. - The closest residences to the pile driving zone are expected to be about 400 feet and farther.
+Since no nighttime pile driving work would be conducted, No Noise Impacts are projected from pile driving activities.